 Recently, while alone and unsupervised, I allowed myself to be goaded into an ill-advised Twitter debate.
-With someone who calls himself Ducks Dodger, no less.
+With someone who calls himself Duck Dodgers, no less.
 (For those of you who didn’t see it, you can go to my Twitter account, scroll back to April 8-9 and check out this tar baby I got caught up in.)

 In a bit, I’ll describe the details of this Twitter fiasco and how the confirmation bias reared its head.
 But first, let’s look at provoker-in-chief of the confirmation bias: cognitive dissonance.